seud0nym/tch-gui-unhide/utilities/README.md

                 specified, defaults to '4'.
  -n name      The interface name of the network.
 This is the name that will
                 appear in the Local Network screen to manage the network.
-If not specified, defaults to 'Port'+port number.
+If not specified, defaults to 'port'+port number.
  -i n.n.n.n   Specifies the IP address to be assigned to the LAN port.
 Cannot be
                 in an existing IP range used by other networks (e.g. LAN.
 Guest).
                 If not specified, defaults to '192.168.3.1'.
  -m n.n.n.n   Specifies the subnet mask to be applied to the new network.
 If not
                 specified, defaults to '255.255.255.0'.
                 NOTE: Only 255.255.255.0 is currently supported.
- -6 n         Specifies the IPv6 hint to be assigned to the new network.
-Use 'n'
+ -6 n|'N'     Specifies the IPv6 hint to be assigned to the new network.
+Use 'N'
                 to disable IPv6 on this network.
-If not specified, defaults to the next available hint.
+If -6 is not specified, it defaults to the next available hint.
  -d domain    The domain name to use for the new network.
 If not specified,
                 defaults to 'modem'.
  -h hostname  The host name to be associated with the IP address.
 If not